Customers are the lifeblood of every business.

 If you’re interested in a suite of products that work together, Hubspot may fit the bill.

-Based out of California, Insightly is a CRM with features that may appeal to small businesses.
+Insightly has CRM features that may appeal to small businesses.

-On top of the usual customer relationship features like contact and sales pipeline management, Insightly supports transaction tracking and integrates with time-tracking services as well.
+On top of the usual customer relationship features like contact and sales pipeline management, Insightly supports transaction tracking and integrates with time-tracking services.

 Well-designed mobile apps are available that make accessing Insightly easy from just about anywhere.
 The service also offers customizable forms to capture leads and customer information from the web.

-It’s a popular CRM with a suite of tools that supports the needs of small business all the way to enterprise-level companies.
+It’s a popular CRM with tools that support small businesses’ needs to enterprise-level companies.

 Freshsales is well-known for its extensive analytics and reporting features.

-As primarily a sales CRM, its dashboard design and workflow is optimized for salespeople, but it’s flexible enough to accommodate the needs of many different organizations.
+As primarily a sales CRM, its dashboard design and workflow are optimized for salespeople, but it’s flexible enough to accommodate many different organizations’ needs.

-Pricing ranges from free to $79 per user/month for the enterprise level.
+Pricing ranges from $29 to $125 per user/month for the enterprise level.

 The number of products you get access to depends on what account level you choose.
-Prices range from free (which gives you “basic sales communication tools”) all the way to $145 per user/month for the full package.
+Prices range from $19 per user per month to $99 per user per month for the full package.

-Pipedrive is targeted at small businesses who want a quick and easy way to get started with a CRM.
+Pipedrive targets small businesses that want a quick and easy way to get started with a CRM.